2023 Best Journalism Bachelor's Degree Schools in Georgia

 Read full report on Journalism at Kennesaw State University

 You’ll be in good company if you decide to attend Georgia Southern University.
 It ranked #5 on our 2023 Best Journalism Bachelor’s Degree Schools in Georgia list.
-Located in the distant town of Statesboro, GaSou is a public college with a fairly large student population.
+Located in the distant town of Statesboro, GaSou is a public college with a very large student population.

 While working on their Bachelor's Degree, journalism majors at GaSou accumulate an average of around $24,470 in student debt.

-Read full report on Journalism at Georgia Southern University
+Full Journalism at Georgia Southern University Report

-Read full report on Journalism at Mercer University
+Full Journalism at Mercer University Report

 While working on their Bachelor's Degree, journalism majors at University of West Georgia accumulate an average of around $28,301 in student debt.
 The average monthly payment of a loan this size is about $153, assuming that the borrower is on a 10-year repayment plan.